MicrosoftDocs/dynamics365smb-docs-pr.en-ca/business-central/submit-regulatory-alerts.md

 ---
-title: Submit Regulatory Alerts | Microsoft Docs
+title: Submit Regulatory Alerts
-description: If you know about new legislation that you think requires feature support in Business Central, you can follow this guide to submit a regulatory alert to the product team.
+description: If you know about new legislation that requires feature support in Business Central, you can follow this guide to submit a regulatory alert to the product team.
 author: sorenfriisalexandersen
 ms.service: dynamics365-business-central
 ms.topic: conceptual
 ms.reviewer: edupont
 ms.search.keywords: ''
-ms.date: 04/01/2021
+ms.date: 06/25/2021
 ms.author: soalex
-ms.openlocfilehash: f75e75cbc220e673fe0e841f8a1f1f04b247bb88
+ms.openlocfilehash: dc993a446219c5dcb28cd9a90756c0355ba30a16
-ms.sourcegitcommit: 766e2840fd16efb901d211d7fa64d96766ac99d9
+ms.sourcegitcommit: e562b45fda20ff88230e086caa6587913eddae26
 ms.translationtype: HT
 ms.contentlocale: en-CA
-ms.lasthandoff: 03/31/2021
+ms.lasthandoff: 06/30/2021
-ms.locfileid: "5784849"
+ms.locfileid: "6319990"
 ---
 # <a name="submit-alerts-about-countryregion-specific-regulatory-features"></a>Submit Alerts about Country/Region-Specific Regulatory Features